GothenburgBitFactory/tw.org/content/docs/sync.md

 ### Do Not Use External Sync Tools

-Past versions of Taskwarrior used a simpler format for storing task data, and with some care it was possible to use file-synchronization tools like SyncThing or `rsync` to synchronize tasks.
+Past versions of Taskwarrior used a simpler format for storing task data, and with some care it was possible to use file-synchronization tools like Syncthing or `rsync` to synchronize tasks.
 As of Taskwarrior 3.0, tasks are stored in a local database in a format that is not amenable to this sort of synchronization.
 While they may work most of the time, such configurations can cause corruption and are not supported.